markemeis/COSMeetup_mon_201711/PITCHME.md

 ---

 ## Whitebox
-### inside container monitoring
+### Application level metrics
-- Instrumenting your processes
+- SNMP, JMX, etc.
-   - snmp, JMX
+- Can be included in Blackbox metric colleciton

 Note:
 This is an interesting topic.
 Many of these violate the single process best practice from 12 Factor apps.